Forms for a Florida Power of Attorney

 Services We Provide

-Florida Document Specialists will type your Florida Power of Attorney to your specific wishes using the information that you provide.
-We use the most up-to-date Florida power of attorney forms.
-We will also provide two witnesses for you as required by law, and we will notarize your document.
-You will leave our office with a fully executed Florida Power of Attorney.
-Best practices that we have adopted as a company do not permit us to meet people at their homes, in hospitals, in assisted living, hospice, etc. In situations such as these, we can still type the document for you, but you will have to arrange for your own notary and witnesses.
+Florida Document Specialists will type a General Florida Power of Attorney document to your specific wishes using the information that you provide in our questionnaire.
+If you are able to visit our office, you will leave with a fully executed Florida Durable Power of Attorney.
+For our out-of-area customers, the documents are delivered via email and/or U.S. Mail.
+Best practices that we have adopted do not permit us to meet with customers at their homes, in hospitals, in assisted living, hospice, etc. In situations such as these, we can still type the durable power of attorney document for you, but you will have to arrange for your own notary and witnesses.

 How Much Do You Charge?

-For a fully executed Florida Power of Attorney, which includes two witnesses and a notary, our fee is $50.
-If you bundle your Power of Attorney with a Will, Living Will, Health Care Surrogacy, or other document preparation services, we will discount the price.
-Our office is a relaxed environment with an air conditioned conference room, coffee service, and friendly staff.
-If you simply want your Florida Durable Power of Attorney typed and mailed or emailed to you, call us for a quote.
-We promise you a personalized experience, much better than downloading forms from a national site or buying document packets at an office supply store that are typically incomplete.
+We charge a flat fee of $50 to prepare a Florida General Durable Power of Attorney document using the factual information that you provide in writing.
+If you bundle your Durable Power of Attorney with a Last Will and Testament, Living Will (Advance Directives), Health Care Surrogacy, or other document preparation services, we will discount the price.
+We promise you a personalized experience, much better than downloading forms from a national site or buying document packets at an office supply store that are typically obsolete.
+You will always have access to your personal document specialists by telephone and email.

 How Can I Get Started?